wpbrown/oakproxy/README.md

 ![img](docs/images/title.svg)
 <hr/>

 OAKProxy is an OAuth2 to Kerberos gateway.
 It allows containerized, PaaS, or otherwise non-domain clients to integrate with legacy domain systems using only HTTPS and Azure AD authentication.
-Incoming connections are authorized with JWT bearer tokens.
-A kerberos token is retrieved for the user identified by the JWT and used to forward the request to a backend.
+Neither end-user clients nor applications require connectivity to AD DS.
+Incoming connections are authorized with JWT bearer tokens obtained from Azure AD only.
+A kerberos token is retrieved for the user identified by the JWT (using constrained delegation, S4U2Self) and used to forward the request to a backend (using S4U2Proxy).
 Backend applications require zero modification as the proxied request will look just like one coming from a domain-joined client.
+Backends can also use constrained delegation themselves.

 ![img](docs/images/highlevel.svg)